 - Useful to calculate approximately the cost of production.

-Types of farm records and their uses.
+Types of farm livestock record keeping and their uses.

 - Animal identification records: such as identification number, tag numbers,date of birth, sex, calving date, date of purchase, date of death etc.

 - Calving report: such as calf number, sex and date of birth and any other remarks (father and mother etc.).

 - Milk yield records: Records daily milk yield of each cow.

 - Growth records: Record the weight of animals at different periods.

 - Feeding records: Records the type and amount of feed available and given to animals with associated costs.